mistic-lab/Propagation-Lab-Website/x05-satellite.markdown

 ##### VHF Equipment Requirements for Amateurs

-- Directional VHF antenna, such as a VHF arrow, or better.
+- Directional VHF antenna, such as a VHF Arrow, or better.
 - VHF radio with CW mode, or low cost VHF SDR (e.g. RTL, AirSpy etc.) and Windows/Linux computer with suitable open-source support software, such as [Quisk](http://www.james.ahlstrom.name/quisk/) or [gqrx](https://www.gqrx.dk/).
 [CW Skimmer](https://www.dxatlas.com/CwSkimmer/) if aural reception is undesired.

 ##### Telemetry Scheme